 - Recognition in the industry – Transportation consulting firms and public sector agencies will recognize the added value of individuals that can demonstrate knowledge of traffic engineering and related software experience;

-- Support to travel to the CITE annual conference – The top entry will also receive free registration to the annual conference (for the year of award), reimbursement of travel expenses (up to $1000 if recipient resides outside of conference region, up to $100 if recipient resides within conference region), and recognition at the Annual Awards Luncheon.
+- Support to travel to the 2019 CITE annual conference and annual meeting – The top entry will also receive free registration to the 2019 CITE annual conference and annual meeting, reimbursement of travel expenses (up to $1000 if recipient resides outside of conference region, up to $100 if recipient resides within conference region), and recognition at the Annual Awards Luncheon.

 How to Enter the Competition